 NFP or natural family planning is increasingly popular as more and more couples across the UK are counting on it to avoid unwanted pregnancy.
 In case you’re not absolutely certain about how it works, just keep reading this blog.
 An experienced gynaecologist explains NFP in simple words for you to follow easily.

 NFP is a tried and tested approach to determine the phases of your menstrual cycle that are fertile and those that are not.
 In order to ensure the procedure reflects correct results, you've to play a little part as well.
 You must be conscious enough to register the daily changes that your body experiences during every menstrual cycle.
 This unending self-consciousness will help you both plan and prevent a pregnancy without the need of condoms, hormones or intra uterine gadgets.

 During every menstrual cycle, your cervix creates mucus.
 The nature of this mucus keeps changing very frequently and this change reflects your fertility level.
 After a period gets over, you'll notice dry days when the cervix won't produce any mucus.
 This dryness may make sex a little uncomfortable as well.
 Those days, when there'll be no cervical mucus, your fertility rate will be low.

-Interestingly, the consultant gynaecologists at Medical Express Clinic explains, in course of time the mucus will turn cloudy, wetter, more stretchable and slippery automatically on its own across a span of several days.
+Interestingly, the Private Gynaecologist at the Medical Express Clinic explains, in course of time the mucus will turn cloudy, wetter, more stretchable and slippery automatically on its own across a span of several days.
 Finally, it’ll become slippery and dense like the egg-white.
 This signals your high fertility rate, which normally lasts 4 days at a stretch.
 The mucus is obscured by the menstrual flow during the days when you’re menstruating.